mmclhugo1/wandisco-documentation/docs/why-fusion/deployment_models.md

 ---
 id: deployment_models
-title: Deployment models for WANdisco Fusion
+title: Deployment models
 sidebar_label: Deployment models
 ---

-These are some of the deployment models that WANdisco Fusion is used for.
+There are numerous use cases for WANdisco Fusion, some of these are explored below.

 ## Migration